 Pages can include any type of content you wish.
-Pages always belong to a Page group (e.g., in the image below, “About HR (Global)”, “In-Country HR Teams” and “Internal Mobility” are all Pages that belong to the Human Resources (HR) Page group).
+Pages always belong to a Page group (e.g. in the image below, Happeo News, Helsinki News, Amsterdam News and so on are all Pages that belong to a Page group called "News".

-Sub-pages and pages within a Page that belongs to a Page group (e.g., in the image below, “USA HR” and “Netherlands HR” are the sub-pages of the “In-Country HR Teams” Page that belongs to the Human Resources (HR) Page group).
+Sub-pages and pages within a Page that belongs to a Page group (e.g. in the right-hand image, Press releases is the sub-page of the Happeo news Page that belongs to the News Page group.

 Types of permissions